cheriwilliams/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Item 1
+- Enable IIS in Windows With CGI
+- Download and Install PHP Manager for IIS
+- Download and Install Rewrite Module
+- Create directory C:\PHP
+- Download and unzip PHP into PHP folder on C:\PHP
-- Item 2
+- Install C++
 - Install MySQL
-- Setup Username & Password
-- Install C++

 <h2>Installation Steps</h2>